 A treatment in greater depth of the following topics dealt with in graduate and undergraduate courses: production, storage, marketing and quality of cereal grains; current trends in these areas, technology of bread, biscuit and cake manufacture; chemical, physical and biochemical interactions in wheat flour doughs; flour milling and assessment of flour quality.
-Additional topics include cereal protein analysis, properties and behaviour; wheat variety identification; meat-cereal combinations; cereal enzymes; non-food uses of cereal protein, starches and lipids.
+Additional topics include cereal protein analysis, properties and behaviour; wheat variety identification; meatcereal combinations; cereal enzymes; non-food uses of cereals; preparation and uses of cereal protein, starches and lipids.